 - Soil is a saturated mixture consisting of nitrogen.
 On attaining the saturation point, the excess nitrogen is emitted out into the air in the form of gas.

+The solution in which more solute can be added at a given temperature is called unsaturated solution.
 Unsaturated solutions have the ability to dissolve additional solute until they achieve saturation.
 Solutes will no longer dissolve in the solvent after reaching the saturation threshold, resulting in unsaturated solutions.

 - Air or mist.

 - Iced coffee.

 - Vinegar is the acetic acid solution in water.

 Saturated solution on heating becomes unsaturated whereas an unsaturated solution becomes saturated upon cooling.
 On heating the saturated solution, the solubility of that particular solute increases in the given solvent.
 As a result of this, more solute can be dissolved into the solvent.
 However, in the case of cooling a solution, the solute particles which were initially dissolved in the solvent separate out as crystals.

 The solution in which more solute is added exceeding the saturation limit at given temperature is called Supersaturated Solution.